Exafunction/codeium-react-code-editor/readme.md

 ## API

 The core API of the editor is the same as that of the wrapped project.
 You can view the editor API [here](https://github.com/suren-atoyan/monaco-react?tab=readme-ov-file#editor).

+## FAQ

+#### How can I import the ESM version of this?
+To import the ESM version of this, you can use `import { CodeiumEditor } from "@codeium/react-code-editor/dist/esm";`.
+This is an open issue in terms of supporting both CommonJS and ESM.
+If you're interested in contributing and have a fix for this, pull requests are welcome.

 ## Acknowledgements